 Such steps, especially surgery, are often not recommended by medical doctors for transgender children and teenagers.
 Hormone treatments are typically a preferred medical intervention before adulthood, Waguespack said.
 Essentially, the Louisiana High School Athletic Association position has enacted a ban on transgender sports participation, he said.

-Louisiana Trans Advocates said one high school student who lived Mandeville, Ashton Dalton, was removed from his cross country team because he was a transgender boy competing on the boys running team.
+Louisiana Trans Advocates said one high school student who lived Mandeville, named Ashton, was removed from his cross country team because he was a transgender boy competing on the boys running team.
 Last year, he recorded testimony for lawmakers who were hearing another set of bills banning transgender students from participating in sports.

 “I’ve never come out as transgender to my peers because there has never been a need to,” he said in his video testimony last year.
 “I’ve joined all of these sports and no one questioned me until they looked at my birth certificate.”